jasonzou/archdesc-apis/README.md

 ## A to do list

-- check Omeka-s (site/settings etc.)
-- taxonomy apis
+- terms of a taxonomy apis
 - information object apis
-- static pages apis (??)
 - accession/deaccession apis
+- static pages apis -

+## Things to consider

+- check Omeka-s (site/settings etc.)  - checked.
+Site is a better implementation to encapsulate a public interface (static pages, theme)
+- taxonomy apis (getTaxonomy/getAllTaxonomy)
+- country code/AtoM 2 taxonomy code